alexander-perucci/jquery.numbervalidation/README.md

 jQuery Number Validation Plugin
 =======================

 Number Validation Plugin is a plugin for jQuery that performs validation of an HTML input number type.
-[Try It !](http://www.alexanderperucci.com/portfolio-demo/jquerynumbervalidation/)

 ## Getting Started